PrincetonUniversity/installing_python_packages/README.md

 ### Using Conda environments on MyAdroit and MyDella

-First, create a conda environment on Adroit or Della.
-For example:
+First, create a conda environment on the head node.
+For example on Adroit/MyAdroit:

 ```
 $ ssh <YourNetID>@adroit.princeton.edu